Published in January 2024

 NIPSO

-NIPSO is the final stage for complaints about the majority of public services in Northern Ireland.
+NIPSO is the final stage for complaints about most public services in Northern Ireland.
 This includes complaints about us.
 NIPSO is an independent organisation that investigates complaints.
 The service provided by NIPSO is free.
 It is not an advocacy or support service (but there are other organisations who can help you with advocacy or support).

 If you remain dissatisfied when you have a final response from us, you can ask NIPSO to look at your complaint.
-NIPSO generally expect complaints to be brought to them within six months since you received correspondence from us informing you that the complaints handling procedure is complete and of your right to refer your complaint to NIPSO.
+NIPSO usually expect you to send your complaint to them within six months of the date you received our message telling you that the complaints handling procedure had finished and that you have the right to take your complaint to NIPSO.

 NIPSO will generally ask you to provide details of your complaint and a copy of our final response to your complaint.
-You contact NIPSO (link opens in new window) online or call them on Freephone 0800 34 34 24.
+You can contact NIPSO online or call 0800 34 34 24.

 NIPSO’s contact details are: